 It will usually be necessary to create a thumbnail image of the infographic with a link back to the original image.
 Alternatively, a cover image can be displayed or the infographic can be cropped to only show the heading or a specific portion that will make people want to see the full image.

 It can be more difficult to ensure followers see content posted on Facebook due to the nearly constant changes in the news feed algorithm.
 One option is to create a Facebook ad and carefully select the targeting options to ensure the infographic is put in front of users who are most likely to find it interesting.

 Link Back to Your Infographic on Twitter

 Posting to Twitter is a mix of how to post in Instagram and Facebook.
 You will want to use hashtags and link back to original image.
-If any of the experts or companies that are mentioned in the infographic are active on Twitter, tagging them may help attract their followers and may also result in a retweet that will reach a much larger audience.
+If any of the experts or companies mentioned in the infographic are active on Twitter, tagging them may help attract their followers and result in a retweet that will reach a much larger audience.
 This is another platform where sharing a thumbnail or cropped image may be more beneficial.
 However, a well written description accompanied by a link to the infographic can also work.

 Guest blogging is an excellent way to reach a larger audience in your field or complimentary areas.
 Locate blogs that accept guest posts and develop ideas for a piece that is related to the infographic to be promoted.
 The aim is to provide added value to the blog’s readers.